 To Peel or Not to Peel Rainbow Carrots?

-In culinary school we were taught to peel everything.
-This is because the skin of vegetables is usually the most bitter part and this will make stocks and sauces unpleasantly bitter if not removed.
-Itβs especially important to remove the skin of vegetables when making a stock for a jus because this extra bitterness will be much stronger when the stock is reduced down to a rich sauce.
-That being said, we’re not going to peel these rainbow carrots for a few reasons.
+It’s especially important to remove the skin of vegetables when making a stock for a jus because this extra bitterness will be much stronger when the stock is reduced down to a rich sauce.

-The first reason is that vegetables skins have a lot of nutrition and we don’t want to throw away that healthiness.
+The first reason is that vegetable skins have a lot of nutrition and we don’t want to throw away that healthiness.
 Carrot skin, apple skin and even potato skin all have loads of nutrition.

-The second is that they look beautiful like this so why would we ruin them with a peeler.
-And most importantly, the bitterness from the skins will be balanced from the sweet caramelized flavours from roasting.
+The second is that they look beautiful like this so why would we ruin them with a peeler?

 These Rainbow Carrots Aren’t Just a Pretty Face

-Carrots are good for your eyes because theyβre packed with vitamin A, lutein, and rich in beta-carotene .
 They also contain carotenoids which are antioxidants that have been proven to reduce your risk of cancer.

 Roasting is More Nutritious Than Boiling

-Why are Carrots Orange?
+Why Are Carrots Orange?

-Carrots were first discovered in Afghanistan and spread across Europe by the Dutch in the 16th Century.
 Although the Dutch national colour is orange, it’s a myth that the carrots were chosen only because of this.
-The orange carrots grew more efficiently than the purple and yellow varieties and this is what became popular.

 Sunflower is Healthy Too

-This toasted sunflower dressing works really well with the roasted rainbow carrots.
+This toasted sunflower dressing works really well with these carrots.
 It’s creamy and smooth, with a bit of sweetness from the honey.
-Sunflower is loaded with healthy stuff like vitamin E and selenium which help prevent chronic diseases.

-This dish is almost vegan but because some vegans don’t consume honey it’s not.
 If you are vegan and don’t want to consume honey then simply replace the honey with a bit of sugar, agave or maple syrup.

 Recommended Tools